What is schizoid personality disorder, what is the relative contribution of genes and environment in its development, and what is the prognosis?

 This solitary nature is reflected, too, in their choice of hobbies and activities – invariably, the schizoid personality will select ones that can be undertaken alone.

-Often, the person with schizoid personality disorder will be able to function reasonably well in society – however, any job the individual holds down is unlikely to involve much interaction with others.
+Often, the person with a schizoid personality disorder will be able to function reasonably well in society – however, any job the individual holds down is unlikely to involve much interaction with others.

 Symptoms of Schizoid Personality Disorder :